Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Canonical Lax Form for Exactly Solvable Models

 Following this analogy, we wish to define a system in terms of a Lax pair $(L,M)$.
 Here, $L$ and $M$ are parametrized by a waveform $q(t,z)$.
 Such a system accepts a waveform $x(t)=q(t,0)$ at its input and produces a waveform $y(t)=q(t,\mathcal{L})$ at its output, according to the evolution equation induced by $L_z = [ M, L ]$.
 The time-domain input-output map is thus given by an evolution equation of the form $q_z=K(q)$, obtainable from the Lax equation \eqref{eq:lax} (or its equivalent \eqref{eq:zero-curv}).
 We refer to such a system as an \emph{integrable system}.
 Note that an integrable system is completely characterized by the two operators $(L,M)$ and the parameter $z=\const{L}$, independent of the signals.
 We denote such a system using the triple $(L,M;\const{L})$.

-\begin{definition}[Lax Convolution] We refer to the action of an integrable system $S=(L,M;\const{L})$ on the input $q(t,0)$ as the Lax convolution of $q$ with $S$.
-We write the system output as $q(t,\mathcal{L})=q(t,0)*(L,M;\const{L})$.
+\begin{definition}[Lax convolution] We refer to the action of an integrable system $S=(L,M;\const{L})$ on the input $q(t,0)$ as the Lax convolution of $q$ with $S$.
+We write the system output as $q(t,\mathcal{L})=q(t,0)\convolution(L,M;\const{L})$.
 See Fig.~\ref{fig:lax-conv}. \end{definition}

-\begin{definition}[Integrable communication channels] A waveform communication channel $C: x(t)\times v(t,z)\rightarrow y(t)$ with inputs $x(t)\in L^1(\Reals)$ and space-time noise $v(t,z)\in L^2(\Reals,\Reals^+)$, and output $y(t)\in L^1(\Reals)$, is said to be \emph{integrable} if the noise-free channel is an integrable system. \end{definition}
+\begin{definition}[Integrable communication channels] A waveform communication channel $C: x(t)\times n(t,z)\rightarrow y(t)$ with inputs $x(t)\in L^1(\Reals)$ and space-time noise $n(t,z)\in L^1(\Reals,\Reals^+)$, and output $y(t)\in L^1(\Reals)$, is said to be \emph{integrable} if the noise-free channel is an integrable system. \end{definition}

 Note that noise can be introduced into an integrable system in a variety of ways.
-In what follows, we assume that the signal-to-noise ratio is not too small, so that the stochastic system may justifiably be considered as a perturbation of the deterministic system.
-Furthermore, in this paper we limit ourselves to integrable channels with additive noise, i.e.,
+In the approach taken in these papers, we assume that the signal-to-noise ratio is not too small, so that the stochastic system may justifiably be considered as a perturbation of the deterministic system.
+Furthermore, we limit ourselves to integrable channels with additive noise, \ie,

-where $v(t,z)$ is distributed band-limited noise.
+where $n(t,z)$ is distributed band-limited noise.
 Note that this model is \emph{not} in general equivalent to one in which noise is added (in lumped fashion) at the channel output.
-Here, the noise is distributed in space, and so interacts with the signal (in a potentially very complicated manner) according to the given evolution equation.
+Here, the noise is distributed in space, and so interacts with the signal (in a potentially complicated manner) according to the given evolution equation.

 In this paper, we develop a scheme for communication over integrable channels.
 By various choices of Lax pair $(L,M)$, one can construct a variety of interesting channel models, mostly nonlinear, which go beyond the linear channel models typically studied in data communications.
 Interestingly, some linear channels can also be analyzed using this nonlinear spectral approach advocated here \cite{Fokas97}.
-The central application (and motivation) for this work is fiber-optic communication, in which the channel model is given by the nonlinear Schr\"odinger equation (\ref{eq:st-nls}), and for which a Lax pair was given in Example~\ref{exam:nls}.
-In what follows, we first discuss the deterministic (noise-free) case and later treat noise as a perturbation of the deterministic system.
+As noted in Section~\ref{sec:introduction}, the central application (and motivation) for this work is fiber-optic communication, in which the channel model is given by the nonlinear Schr\"odinger equation (\ref{eq:st-nls}), and for which a Lax pair was given in Example~\ref{exam:nls}.
+In this paper we first discuss the deterministic (noise-free) case and later, in [Part~III], treat noise as a perturbation of the deterministic system.